DrSloth/heartfelt/README.md

 Most of the features will be behind a cargo feature in order to keep binary sizes as small as possible and to only feature what you really need.

+# License

+Heartfelt is distributed under the terms of the MIT license.

+See LICENSE for more details